About InLinkUK from BT

 Both the open and private networks will allow you to enjoy free and super fast Wi-Fi!

 How do I report if something’s wrong?

-How does InLinkUK use data?
+How does InLinkUK use my personal data?

 What do you do with the images I share with you?